intranda/goobi-plugin-step-replace-images/README.md

 ## Installation

-This plugin can be installed by extracting the plugin package `plugin_intranda_step_replace-images.tar`:
+This plugin can be installed by extracting the plugin package `plugin_intranda_step_replace-images.tar` into your Goobi directory:

 ```bash
 tar -C /opt/digiverso/goobi/ -xvf plugin_intranda_step_replace-images.tar --exclude="pom.xml"